shellfire-dev/core/README.md

 |`value`|A value|_No_|
 |`match`|A value to match|_No_|

-Returns a non-zero exit code if the the shell glob expression `match` matches the `value`, or `0` otherwise.
+Returns a `0` exit code if the the shell glob expression `match` matches the `value`, or non-zero one otherwise.
 Avoid using bashisms.

 ***
 #### `core_variable_startsWith()`